What are dynasty trusts?

 What happens without a dynasty trust?

-Federal tax laws enable a married couple to transfer up to $23.16 million (in 2020) in assets during life or at death free of federal gift or estate taxes and generation-skipping transfer (GST) taxes, since each spouse can make full use of their own $11.58 million federal gift and estate tax exclusion amount and GST tax exemption amount.1 In addition, these amounts are scheduled to increase each year for inflation.
+Federal tax laws enable a married couple to transfer up to $23.4 million (in 2021) in assets during life or at death free of federal gift or estate taxes and generation-skipping transfer (GST) taxes, since each spouse can make full use of their own $11.7 million federal gift and estate tax exclusion amount and GST tax exemption amount.1 In addition, these amounts are scheduled to increase each year for inflation until December 31, 2025, at which point the exclusion and exemption will drop back to 2017 amounts, indexed for inflation.

 How a dynasty trust works